fauna/java-sample-app/README.md

 ```

 ### Now what?
-* And explore the rest of the APIs to see what you can do
+* Explore the rest of the APIs to see what you can do
 * Maybe try to implement some error handling
-* Explore/bash!
+* Find bugs!